bruceravel/demeter/documentation/Athena/analysis/lcf.rst

 Fitting, statistics, reports
 ----------------------------

-To perform the fit, click :kbd:`Fit,light` from the actions list.
+To perform the fit, click :button:`Fit,light` from the actions list.
 After the fit finishes, the data and the linear combination will be plotted along with vertical bars indicating the range over which the fit was evaluated.
-The values of all the fitting parameters are written to the :quoted:`Fit results` tab.
+The values of all the fitting parameters are written to the :guilabel:`Fit results` tab.

 Interpretation of the statistical parameters in the linear combination fit is somewhat challenging.
 There are two reasons for this, both of